If your company finds it more advantageous to purchase aircraft rather than to lease, an aircraft sale leaseback may be an option.

-- Many factors affect the decision to enter into a sale-leaseback arrangement.
+- Many factors affect the decision to enter into an aircraft sale leaseback arrangement.

 - A sale-leaseback gives you greater flexibility to control the tax consequences of your aircraft operations.

 - It can also provide a method of financing, free up the equity tied up in the aircraft, and improve your balance sheet.

 Many companies find it more advantageous to purchase aircraft rather than to create a lease arrangement.
 However, should their objectives change, aircraft owners can become lessees through a sale-leaseback arrangement.

 Under a sale-leaseback arrangement, the aircraft owner sells the aircraft to the lender or lessor who then immediately leases the aircraft back to the original owner.
 There will be no interruption or disruption of aircraft operations, but the transaction should give the company some extra cash.
 There also may be changes concerning taxes and the way in which the aircraft is accounted for on the company’s balance sheet.

 Why choose a sale-leaseback arrangement?

 There are several reasons that sale-leaseback might be attractive to a company:

 - Sale-leaseback is a method of financing.
 If your company needs funds, your aircraft can serve as collateral for the loan via a sale-leaseback.

 - Sale-leaseback can free the equity tied up in aircraft.
 Even if there is no pressing need for funds, a sale-leaseback allows you to use the equity tied up in your aircraft in a more productive fashion.